plgrazon/AlgorithmsExercise/leetCode/015-3Sum/solution.md

 ### Brute Force

 This is very straight forward.
 We just need to make 3 nested for loops.
-This won't work on inputs that have duplicates.
+If there are duplicates the best way to approach this would be sorting the array first that way we can compare neighboring numbers.
+If the number has been visited before we just skip it.
 #### Code

 No Duplicates: